The Rank of the Sandpile Group of Random Directed Bipartite Graphs: Rank evolution

 for some constant $C > 0$, where the final equality holds as

 for $d=d(\delta')$ where we can choose $\delta'$ so that $d$ is arbitrarily close to 1 independent of $n$. \end{proof}

 We introduce the following concentration probability, designed for our purpose,

-where $X = (x_1,\dots,x_n,0,\dots,-\sum_ix_i,0,\dots,0)$ and the $x_i$ are iid copies of $\zeta$.
+where $X = (x_1,\dots,x_n,0,\dots,-\sum_ix_i,0,\dots,0)$, with the sum at index $n+j$ and the $x_i$ are iid copies of a random variable which is 1 with probability $q$, otherwise 0.
 It is Laplacian version of $\rho$ from \cite{LMNg} wherein $X$ has exclusively iid entries.
 As the rows we add in the final $\delta n$ steps have only one nonzero entry outside the first $n$ coordinates, our notion of structure must be sensitive to structure specifically in those coordinates.

-Conceptually, we think of vectors with small $\rho_L$ as being unstructured.
+Conceptually, we think of vectors with small $\rho^j_L$ as being unstructured.

 The following proposition is the Laplacian version of a structure property from \cite{LMNg}, Corollary 4.6 in their paper.
 The argument is similar to the one in that paper and included here for completeness.